 Representative clients include CME Group; JPMorgan Chase, & Co.; CF Industries; and Purdue Pharma, L.P.

 In 2021, Ms. Wolf was named one of Chicago Daily Law Bulletin’s Top 50 Women in Law.
 She also was named one of Crain’s Chicago Business’ Notable Gen X Leaders in Law in 2021 and 2019, in addition to being named one of the same publication’s 2020 Notable Women in Law.
-Ms. Wolf also has been selected for inclusion in The Best Lawyers in America for white collar and regulatory enforcement litigation.
+Ms. Wolf also has been selected for inclusion in The Best Lawyers in America for her work in white collar and regulatory enforcement litigation and named one of Lawdragon’s 500 Leading Litigators in America.